met4citizen/TalkingHead/README.md

 It also knows a set of emojis, which it can convert into facial expressions.

 At present, the lip-sync supports two languages: Finnish and English.
-The Finnish language is unique in that it exhibits a consistent one-to-one mapping between individual letters and phonemes/visemes [1].
+The Finnish language is rather unique in that it exhibits a consistent one-to-one mapping between individual letters and phonemes/visemes [1].
-The process of converting English words to visemes is based on my variation of the NRL English Text to Phoneme algorithm, originally developed by Elovitz et al. in 1975 [2].
+The process of converting English words to visemes is based on my own variation of the NRL English Text to Phoneme algorithm, originally developed by Elovitz et al. in 1975 [2].

 The class `TalkingHead` can be found in the module `./modules/talkinghead.mjs`.